Low returns hurt demand at German 10-year debt sale

-enough demand to meet its 5 billion euro target at a sale of
+demand to meet its 5 billion euro target at a sale of 10-year

 German authorities had to pick up 36 percent of the debt